+In most of the world, Olympus gave its small camera a small name: µ, the prefix for “micro” in scientific measurements.
 As sometimes happens in the camera world, the µ got a different name for the American market: Stylus.
 That’s probably just as well, because the average American probably couldn’t pronounce µ anyway.
 (It’s myoo, by the way.)

 I thank reader Derek Wong (see his film photography blog here) for donating this little camera to the Jim Grey Collection.
 When I mentioned in an earlier post that the Stylus was on my short list, he e-mailed to say that he had several of them sitting around doing nothing, and that he’d just send me one.
 Here it is!

 Slide the front cover back to turn the camera on.
 The lens extends a little.
 Frame the shot in the viewfinder.
 Press the shutter button down halfway to let the camera focus and set exposure, and the rest of the way to take the photo.

-The camera is about the size of a bar of soap and feels great in the hands.
-After having recently shot cameras that demand a lot of interaction with the photographer, I found it freeing to take this a competent point-and-shoot camera out for a day’s fun.
+I loaded some expired Kodak Gold 200 and went a shootin’.
 This iron bowstring pony truss bridge dates to around 1900 and was originally part of a longer bridge that spanned a creek in Montgomery County.
 This span was moved here, to the Indianapolis Museum of Art, where it crosses the canal that flows behind the museum.
 It is open only to pedestrians.

 Despite the “active multi-beam 100-step autofocus system,” I found it impossible to know what the Stylus decided to focus on in the frame.
 I also didn’t know how close I could get with the Stylus, though I expected it to be around three feet.
 I moved back what I guessed was three feet from these leaves and pressed the button.
 As you can see, the closest leaves are out of focus.
 I was probably just too close.
 But I like the swirled effect in the blurred background.